“People who are committed to the future and what they do in their cities cannot be underestimated.” —Joe Cortright

 Ultimately, “the future is made by thousands of people making small decisions about their lives in the city,” she said, adding, “it’s the collection of these decisions that will define Memphis’ third century.”

-But to get to that destination successfully, it’s a journey that must begin today.
+But to get to that destination successfully, it’s a journey that should begin today.

 Previously published as Memphis Magazine’s City Journal column.